CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Experiment

-In terms of style transfer accuracy, the combined application of CAT+GPT-3.5-turbo achieve the best performance on all datasets.
-In terms of lexical similarity evaluation index BLEU-1, CAT+GPT-3.5-turbo has all reached above 45\%, while maintaining a level of around 80\% in semantic similarity.
-This success is not only attributed to the outstanding capabilities of GPT-3.5-turbo but also highlights the effectiveness of the TSD module's style prompts, enabling CAT+GPT-3.5-turbo to excel in article-style transfer.
-However, the experimental results of LLMs directly reading article fragments for style transfer are not satisfactory.
-This is mainly that the LLMs only summarize the style of certain fragments of the article and lack understanding of the overall style, and illustrate the challenges LLMs face in handling more abstract and deeper semantic relationships, reasoning, and text comprehension.
-For role-playing, LLMs excel at imitating their familiar character writing style, while on the contrary, the transfer results are significantly weakened.
-For example, in the style transfer of Zeng Guofan's family teachings, the effect of role-playing is not satisfactory.
-Furthermore, the transfer accuracy of both small models is at a low level.
-We examine the text generated by the small model and find that both the Style Transformer and RACoLN exhibit a tendency to replicate the input and selectively replace certain words, falling short in comprehending the semantic style features of the text.
-This is also why both exhibit lower transfer accuracy but higher content preservation results.
+In terms of style transfer accuracy, the combined application of CAT+GPT-3.5-Turbo achieves the best performance on all datasets.
+In terms of lexical similarity evaluation index BLEU-1, CAT+GPT-3.5-Turbo has all reached about 50\%, while maintaining a level of around 80\% in semantic similarity.
+This success is not only attributed to the outstanding capabilities of GPT-3.5-Turbo but also highlights the effectiveness of the TSD module's style prompts, enabling CAT+GPT-3.5-Turbo to excel in article-style transfer.
+However, the experimental results of LLMs directly reading article fragments for style transfer remain unsatisfactory, with both style transfer accuracy and content preservation falling short of classic baselines such as Storytrans.
+This is mainly because the LLMs only summarize the style of certain fragments of the article and lack understanding of the overall style, illustrating the challenges LLMs face in handling more abstract and deeper semantic relationships, reasoning, and text comprehension.
+In terms of role-playing, LLMs excel at imitating writing styles of characters they are familiar with, while their performance significantly weakens when tasked with unfamiliar styles.
+As shown in Table \ref{tab3}, for news articles and Wikipedia texts, LLMs perform well in style transfer through role-playing.
+However, when asked to emulate the writing style of Qian Zhongshu's \textit{Fortress Besieged}, the results of style transfer are notably diminished.
+Furthermore, the transfer accuracy of the six baseline models is relatively low.
+While we acknowledge the parameter discrepancies between LLMs and traditional methods, it is important to recognize that LLMs represent the latest advancements in NLP, and comparing them with older techniques underscores the progress made in the field.
+In the era of LLMs, the integration of such models into future developments has become a prevailing trend.
+Thus, comparing the transfer performance of both types of models remains of practical significance.
+Upon analyzing the text generated by the baseline models, we observe that these models demonstrate a tendency to replicate the input text, selectively substituting certain words, but fail to effectively capture the semantic and stylistic nuances of the original content.
+This is the primary reason for their lower transfer accuracy, despite maintaining relatively higher content preservation.